Q: What do you call an organic compound with an attitude?

 - Sensors, nano/microsystems and instrumentation.

-EngSci’s Biomedical Systems Engineering major is offered in collaboration with U of T’s Institute of Biomedical Engineering (BME).
-The BME is a multidisciplinary research community focused on developing innovative solutions for challenges in human health.
-Through the partnership with the BME, the major lets you learn from and work with professors, researchers, and graduate students in cutting edge areas.
-The BME also works closely with many major hospitals and other U of T departments, which provide incredible opportunities for experience in the field.
+EngSci’s Biomedical Systems Engineering major is offered in collaboration with U of T’s Institute of Biomedical Engineering (BME), a world-renowned multidisciplinary research facility.
+Through this partnership, the major lets you learn from and work with professors, researchers, and graduate students at the leading edge of biomedical engineering.
+They also have close ties to many major hospitals and other U of T departments, which provide incredible opportunities for student experience in the field.

 Why Choose This Major?